TeamKDA/kor-dev-aus/README.md

 In order to add new KDA Meetup page,
 - go to `src/content` folder.
 - clone the latest `meetup_##.md` file with incresed number.
-- update the contents for new meetup
+- update the contents for new meetup and git commit & push
-- build and test in local
+- run `gatsby develop` and check everything updated in `http://localhost:8000`
+- build `gatsby build` it

 ```
 gatsby develop